Feeling a twinge partway through your cycle? It could be ovulation pain.

 The follicle in your ovary that is home to the egg being released can swell up to 2cm in diameter before ovulation.

-The theory is that this swelling triggers tension in the ovary and an inflammatory response resulting in prostaglandins (aka inflammatory compounds) being produced and causing this, oh so pleasant, pain.
+The theory is that this swelling triggers tension in the ovary and an inflammatory response resulting in prostaglandins (aka inflammatory compounds) being produced and causing this oh-so-pleasant ovulation pain.

 Fluid and blood

-When the egg is released, fluid and blood from the ruptured follicle are too, which may irritate the nerves and abdominal cavity which surrounds the ovary.
+When the egg is released, fluid and blood from the ruptured follicle are too, which may irritate the nerves and abdominal cavity which surrounds the ovary, causing pain during ovulation.